Jerome is an affiliate researcher at

 strongly involved with Professor Yochai Benkler in the Cooperation project.
 He

 is also involved with the Mindsport Research Network, which he helped launch

 applying the analytical tools of experimental and behavioral economics to the

 understanding of the evolution of culture, broadly defined as any set of norms

 of cooperation shared by a group of individuals trying to overcome particular

 collective action issues (be it in online or offline settings).
 He then tries

 to assess the relevance of those norms for determining a wide range of economic

 Jerome originates from the French region of Alsace.
-He holds a B.A. in Economics and Finance from the University of Strasbourg and Masters degrees in International Relations and Affairs and International Economics and Trade from Sciences Po.
+He holds a Ph.D. in Economics from the University of Strasbourg and Sciences Po, Masters degrees in International Relations & Affairs and International Economics & Trade from Sciences Po, and a B.A. in Economics & Finance from the University of Strasbourg.
 Jerome speaks French, English and Arabic, and is heavily interested in the Middle East's politics and culture.